buddhigayashan/birthday-gift/README.md

 - **Photo Gallery** — Treasured memories beautifully displayed
 - **Interactive Elements** — Fun surprises hidden throughout
 - **Mobile Responsive** — Looks stunning on any device
-- **Birthday Countdown** — A special timer counting down to the big day
 - **Voice Navigation** — Control the site effortlessly with your voice
 - **AI-Powered Interactions** — Intelligent responses for a personalized touch